 You’re going to need tools to translate this language into actual mixing terms.

 This is a hard area to navigate.
 The best tips I can advise are references, patience, and copious notes.
-References help you establish what the adjective might mean (“can you give me an example of a tune where the kick sounded ‘purple?’”).
+Mix references help you establish what the adjective might mean (“can you give me an example of a tune where the kick sounded ‘purple?’”).
 Patience helps you keep your cool as the artist sits over your shoulder and responds to you tweaking the sound over and over again.
 The notes are equally handy: for my “purple” client, I have a sentence that reads “purple = boost 300 and 2 kHz; purple = flubby and papery.”
 It has since come in handy.

 Politics exists across all musical genres, but it’s perhaps more daunting in jazz, because the world is so rarified.
 You must be aware of the dynamics that exist between members of the band, artists and producers, and even relationships with certain studios.
 The problem could rear its head if you have multiple people pulling your mix in different directions.
 You must delicately impose boundaries to get the band to agree.

 Likewise, if the record features a producer you don’t like, or goes out to a mastering engineer you don’t care for, bite your tongue; there is, in my experience, a reason people use specific practitioners, even if they’re terrible.
-They might have recognizable names, and in many cases, connections to promotional outlets or touring opportunities.
+They might have recognizable names, and in many cases, connections to promotional outlets, record labels, or touring opportunities.
 These are things the client would like to make use of.
 It always pays to keep your cards close to the vest when it comes to criticizing your peers, but never have I found this to be more true than when working within the often insular world of jazz and free-improvised music.